 6.5A.3.0 General spurious emissions for CA

 This clause specifies the spurious emission requirements when the UE is configured for carrier aggregation.
 In case the CA configuration consists of a single UL CC, spurious emissions requirements defined in clause 6.5.3 apply.
-Spurious emissions requirements do not apply at any frequency where IBE requirements of clause 6.4A.2.3 apply.
+Spurious emissions requirements do not apply at any frequency where IBE requirements of clause 6.4A.2.3 apply, the LO leakage and IQ image may land outside the configured UL and DL CCs.
 The requirement is verified in beam locked mode with the test metric of TRP (Link=TX beam peak direction).